SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Avoid Legal Issues

-Legal frameworks such as the TCPA in the United States provide clear guidelines about consent, privacy, and consumer rights, especially as it relates to promotional type messages.
+Legal frameworks provide clear guidelines about consent, privacy, and consumer rights, especially as it relates to promotional-type messages.
+Customer service or transactional-type messages do not need to meet these strict requirements.

 TCPA fines can be quite steep, ranging from $500 to as much as $1,500 for each willful violation.
-A willful violation means that a business knew that what they were doing was against the rules but chose to proceed anyway.
+A willful violation means that a business knew what they were doing was against the rules but chose to proceed anyway.

 Beyond the financial implications, non-compliance can cause reputational damage, which leads to lost customer trust and negatively impacts business relationships.